wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 [On our website](http://www.WatchCount.com/go/?link=wp_i_pi "WCCWPPI information at WatchCount.com...") you'll find comprehensive information about this plugin, including [Quick Start Instructions](http://www.WatchCount.com/go/?link=wp_i_pi_qs "WCCWPPI Quick Start Instructions"), an extensive FAQ, and documentation.

 You may also wish to visit our [mini-forum](http://www.WatchCount.com/go/?link=wp_gcwccwppi "Get support on our 'mini-forum'...")
-(Global Conversations page) with your questions and comments –- just login to post with an account you probably already have.
+(Global Conversations page) with your questions and comments –- just login to post with a Google/Yahoo!/AIM/OpenID account you already have.

 == Changelog ==